WuerthPhoenix/Atlassian-Extension-Scripts/load-jsm-customer-ldap/README.md

 - Script Configuration.
 This file needs to be filled with LDAP environment information
 - By default jira.conf looks for Bind password in path /opt/jira/.pwd_jira_ldap <br>
    (password is the only alphanumeric string that should be in the file and of course you can change the path!)
+- Play with Ldap filters to restrict or enlarge the customer pool
 - in activedirectorydepartments you can specify all or specific entity.
 For example in case of "departments" you can specify them as
 ```
  "activedirectorydepartments" : [